 With a 367-mile coastline along the Gulf of Mexico, Texas has access to an almost limitless, drought-proof supply of seawater.
-Desalination is the process that reduces total dissolved solids (~35,000 parts per million) in seawater to produce drinking water.
-However, the relatively high cost of seawater desalination when compared to traditional water supplies poses a challenge to implementing the first largescale seawater desalination facility in the state.
+Desalination is the process that reduces total dissolved solids (~35,000 milligrams per liter) in seawater to produce drinking water.
+However, the relatively high cost of seawater desalination when compared to traditional water supplies poses a challenge to implementing the first large-scale seawater desalination facility in the state.